Oneirical/bevy_tgfp/tutorial/5-laser-sumo-rave.md

 }
 ```

+Creatures have their `translation` interpolate (`lerp`) towards their target translation, until the animation completes and the component responsible for orchestrating this (`SlideAnimation`) is removed.

-Great, now, any creature with the new `SlideAnimatioǹ` component will gracefully make its way to its destination.
+Great, now, any creature with the new `SlideAnimation` component will gracefully make its way to its destination.
 Let us add that component each time a creature teleports.

 ```rust
 // events.rs